Peter-32/SparkTwitter/README.md

 ### What Is the Expected Output of Each Application?

 1. The HelloWorld application prints to the console.
 You may have to search for it because of the verboseness of Spark.
 2. The MapReduceExample application outputs a file to the `SparkTwitter/data_output` directory.
 The dictionary is outputed by descending order of word length.
+Other text files can be used instead of the `dictionary.txt` file.
 3. The FirstStream application outputs text to the console and tweets to the `SparkTwitter/data_output` directory.